People

 Collaborators

-See also: collaborators at myLyme.ca and the The Canadian Lyme Disease Reseearch Network
+See also: collaborators at myLyme.ca and the The Canadian Lyme Disease Reseearch Network, now TickNet

 Jake Alexander (ETH Zurich)